reactiveui/website/input/docs/handbook/interactions/binding-interactions.md

     Func<InteractionContext<TInput, TOutput>, IObservable<TDontCare>> handler);
 ```

 Registering handlers manually is fine for simple scenarios.
-But if, for example, you expect you're `Interaction` or one of its ancestors to change, the complexity starts increasing because of the need to dispose of the old and subscribe to the latest:
+But if, for example, you expect your `Interaction` or one of its ancestors to change, the complexity starts increasing because of the need to dispose of the old and subscribe to the latest:

 ```cs
 var interactionDisposable = new SerialDisposable();